WPLake/Advanced-Views-Framework/readme.txt

 Please make sure you've added it via the built-in Shortcode block, as it won't work properly with other block types, like Code or Custom HTML.

+= Does the plugin have a Git repository? =

+Yes, we maintain an [official Git repository](https://github.com/wplake/advanced-views-framework).
+You're welcome to open issues or PRs there.

 == Changelog ==

 = 3.7.19 (2025-07-18) =